 On the Harbor

 Seafood served at the Santa Barbara Harbor pretty much passes directly from the fishing boats to the chefs’ hands, so it’s a no-brainer to start here.
-Belly up to the bar upstairs at Endless Summer Bar Café or reserve a window table below at Chucks Waterfront Grill and enjoy a view of Santa Barbara’s working harbor while you dig into oysters on the half shell.
 Brophy Bros.
 Clam Bar & Restaurant is a seafood staple in Santa Barbara.
 Soak in the views of The American Riviera coastline while devouring a plate of garlic baked clams.
 For something quick and casual, try the fish tacos or crab cake “burger” at On the Alley and watch the fishermen come and go from your picnic table perch.
 Next door, the Santa Barbara Fish Market gives the public access to whatever the commercial fishermen are bringing in that week.
 They also offer a selection of prepared foods like sashimi platters, poke bowls and uni shooters.

 Along the Waterfront

-North of Santa Barbara in Goleta, the Beachside Bar-Café sits right on Goleta Beach.
-Seafood is the star of the show here, with with several daily fresh catch specials available alongside menu fixtures the Paella Del Mar and steamers.
-The only other restaurant in Goleta that can rival Beachside’s stunning ocean views is Angel Oak at The Ritz-Carlton Bacara, Santa Barbara.
-The destination restaurant is a sight to behold and the ever-changing menu typically features a grand Market Seafood Tower along with abalone from the property’s neighboring abalone farm.
+North of Santa Barbara in Goleta, Angel Oak at The Ritz-Carlton Bacara, Santa Barbara sits right on top of Haskell’s Beach, providing patrons stunning ocean views.
+The destination restaurant is a sight to behold, and the ever-changing menu typically features a grand Market Seafood Tower along with abalone from the property’s neighboring abalone farm.
 There’s no ocean view at Nikka Fish Market and Grill on Calle Real, but it sure is a trusted, tasty option for an informal seafood feast—especially if you want to try local black mussels.